SugarCRM vs. Salesforce: The Race for the Leader

 SugarCRM is optimal for freelancers, public administrations, and small startups.
 CRM is also suitable for businesses looking for an on-premises CRM solution with enterprise-grade features.

 SugarCRM and Salesforce have spared no expense in developing intuitive mobile apps for their CRM.
-However, the Salesforce mobile platform from Salesforce is more powerful than the SugarCRM mobile app.
+However, the Salesforce mobile platform is more powerful than the SugarCRM mobile app.
 It can be expanded to best suit your company's mobile needs.

 The SugarCRM mobile app is lightweight, but it limits functionality.
 In addition, Salesforce offers a built-in social CRM app, which SugarCRM currently lacks.